-The feasts originally commemorated events in the experience of ancient Israel.
-So,
+The feasts originally commemorated events in the experience of ancient Israel So,

-- Passover commemorated the last night in Egypt and deliverance from Pharaoh. - Unleavened bread commemorated the simple food they had as they left Egypt. - Pentecost commemorated the descent of God and His Son on mount Sinai
+- Passover commemorated the last night in Egypt and deliverance from Pharaoh. - Unleavened bread commemorated the simple food they had as they left Egypt. - Pentecost commemorated the descent of God and His Son on mount Sinai.

-The fall festivals are less obviously associated with a known event that year of the Exodus.
-Was the first day of atonement conducted that fall?
+The Fall festivals are less obviously associated with a known event that year of the Exodus.
+Was the first day of atonement conducted that Fall?
 Were trumpets blown ten days prior?
 The wilderness sanctuary would have to have been constructed first.
 Could that have been accomplished in time?
 Moses was in the mount 80 days and there is only about 130 days (give or take) between Pentecost and Atonement.
 Moses would certainly need to oversee the work.
 There is just no detailed timing of when it might have occurred that year.
-We must also consider the apostasy with the golden calf and the removal of the Sanctuary from Israel that stifled their forward advance.
-Did this have any effect on their worship of Jehovah?

 Tabernacles commemorated living in tents for 40 years in the wilderness.
 But that started as soon as they left Egypt, or at least when they reached Elim, their first extended encampment.
-Later it was tied to the fall wheat harvest, but that did not begin until they were settled in Canaan.
-And the spring wave sheaf also required an established barley harvest-something that did not occur during their time in the wilderness.

-The fall types just do not have convenient events to which commemorative events can be tied.
+Later it was tied to the Fall wheat harvest, but that did not begin until they were settled in Canaan.
+And the Spring wave sheaf also required an established barley harvest something that did not occur during their time in the wilderness.
+The Fall types just do not have convenient events to which commemorative events can be tied.